lynn/universal-lambda/README.md

 If there are leftover bits in the last byte when parsing your program term, they are ignored.
 For example, the identity program `00 10` may be represented by any single-byte program of the form `0010xxxx` (so any byte between `0x20` and `0x2F`).

 The contents of STDIN are encoded into a lambda term as described below.
-Your program term is applied to this term, and the result is decoded back into a character stream in the same format.
+Your program term is applied to this term, and the result is decoded back into a byte stream in the same format.

 ## I/O format